manasch/placements/placements/hyperface.md

     - If the chef can cook on a day he will mandatorily make the dish.

 [comment]: # (Add any resources or links or code to this question under this comment.)

 ---

+## Round 2 - Design Round

+- Design an in-memory sophisticated cache that handles the following

+    - Eviction Strategy: LRU, LFU.
+    - Write Policy: Write-Through, Write-Behind.
+    - TTL: Delete data from cache after ttl has expired.
+    - Cache Misses: Determine the number of cache misses at any point in time.
+    - Configurable cache size

+- A two page document was provided with function declarations and details.
+- Could pick any language of our choice, usage of internet was allowed but no LLM's

+---